 And God help anyone who buys a used 1911.
 Everyone and their brother seems to think they are qualified to take a Dremel to their 1911.
 Guys who can’t change their own flat tire somehow have no reservations about playing doctor on their 1911.
-Who knows what wacky “custom” parts have been put into the gun because someone read about it on the interweb tubes?
+Who knows what wacky “custom” aftermarket addons have been put into the gun because someone read about it on the interweb tubes?

 Leave aside the lack of reliability with hollowpoints, and the other problems.
 The 1911 is too big to conceal.
 And the smaller versions are less reliable due to the shorter slide-travel and a tendency to limp-wrist the gun.

-Some people protest by saying that the 1911 is the best gun for defense, because the most “realistic” shooting sports are heavily populated with 1911 users.
+Some people protest by saying that the 1911 is the best gun for self defense, because the most “realistic” shooting sports are heavily populated with high-end 1911 users.
 And everyone knows that you should train like you fight, so that you will fight like you train, right?
 Well, that would be a more convincing argument if those “realistic” shooting sports didn’t have intricate rules that somehow disqualify most non-1911 designs.
 Purely by coincidence, right?
 Sure, they come up with semi-plausible rationales for some of those rules, but there is no way to disguise the overall bias towards the 1911.

 I don’t hate 1911 fans.
 I merely pity them, because they are victims of marketing hype and groupthink, the lemmings of the gun world.
 And if someone sinks thousands of dollars into a 1911 (and isn’t using it to compete for money), well they are just gullible.
 Like the kind of people who pay money for tapwater in a bottle.
+Lol.

 So what if Jeff Cooper liked the only handgun in use when he was in the military?
 It’s not like he had a choice of other handguns to use.
 And, on a related note, Jeff Cooper has a reputation that exceeds his accomplishments.
-The best information that I can find shows that he spent the battle of Guadalcanal as the training officer on Gen. Vandegrift’s staff.
+The best information that I can find shows that he spent the WWII battle of Guadalcanal as the training officer on Gen. Vandegrift’s staff.
 Not leading a platoon.
 Not on the line, pulling a trigger.
 And his coy evasions when asked about his real-world experience with gunfighting are revealing, if one cares to view them objectively.